hirememorey/resilience-basketball/foundational_principles.md

 - **Framework Viability:** Core resilience hypotheses now have complete statistical power for testing.
 - **Shot Location Data:** Added a new data pipeline to collect granular x/y shot coordinates for every player, enriching our analysis of spatial scoring diversity.

-**Current Status:** **Data Foundation Complete.** All primary data tables are populated.
-The ongoing population of shot location data will complete the dataset required for the "Method Resilience" score calculation.
+**Current Status:** **Extended Framework Ready.** All data infrastructure is complete for implementing the five-pathway resilience analysis: versatility, specialization, scalability, dominance, and evolution.

 **Data Quality Progress - FULLY COMPLETE:**
 - ✅ **teams**: All 30 NBA teams with complete metadata (30/30 teams)